 Electrical outlets, switches, cables, wires and various other electrical devices can get worn out over time.
 This can not only cause a nuisance, but can also be dangerous.
 Faulty or inappropriate wiring or damaged outlets should be regularly checked.
 Many of you might get a little anxious at the thought of working with electricity.
 But it is fairly easy and safe to replace electrical outlets, if proper steps and instructions are followed.
-Incorrect wiring from your home could be a potential danger, but things can be avoid to happen if you start contacting emergency electrician Melbourne to repair it.
+Incorrect wiring from your home could be a potential danger, but things can be avoid to happen if you start contacting urgent electrician Melbourne to repair it.

 To replace or change the outlet, you will require some tools like screwdrivers, wire strippers, new outlet, and a circuit tester which is required to check whether electric current is flowing through the wires.